gabrielguim/fifa-games-analysis/README.md

 This is a k-means clustering with the games against Brazil (FIFA) using R.

-To se more analysis, please check [here](https://gabrielguim.github.io/analysis.html)
+To see more analysis, please check [here](https://gabrielguim.github.io/analysis.html)